Fresnel Lenses and Zone Plates

 To work in all three dimensions equally, the pattern must be rotated around its center so that the apertures are aligned in all directions with the point source to be created.
 Otherwise the component would focus in one direction but not the other.

 Although zone plates will act as a lens, they are very inefficient when constructed to block wave components.
 Instead of blocking, a zone plate can be constructed to phase shift light components dramatically increasing image quality and efficiency.
 By varying the density of a clear material by embossing a surface with the rings significantly increases the brightness transmitted by a component by shifting the phase of light components instead of blocking them.
 The same effect can be achieved by varying the refractive index of the material through careful design of metamaterials.
 Being essentially a planar object as opposed to large curved surfaces, practical element densities up to several hundred elements per linear inch can be manufactured using available printing and embossing processes.
+Holograms work by identical processes and a zone plate is literally just a hologram of a point source - a hologram of a lens, constructed properly, can be used as a lens!
+Comparing a transmission hologram of unbleached film where light is blocked with one produced using bleached film or embossed surfaces which shift the phase of the light demonstrates the difference in efficiancy between blocking wave components versus phase shifting them.

 Derivation of the Zone Plate